hoplon/hoplon/doc/Getting-Started.md

   head
   (body
     (ns hello.index)
-    (h1 {:style "color:red"} "Hello world")))
+    (h1 {:id "main" :style "color:red"} "Hello world")))
 ```

 When the application is compiled the output file _resources/public/sexp.html_
 is produced.
-Notice the semantic convention:
+Notice the syntactic convention:

-* Element attributes are represented as a map of keyword keys to string values.
+* Attribute nodes and values are represented as a map of keyword keys to string
+  values immediately following the tag name.
 * Text nodes are represented as strings.
 * Parentheses may be omitted around elements which have no children or attributes.